Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 The app must:

-- have the ability to have different user profiles.
+- have the ability to have different user profiles (for donors and campaigners)
-- have the ability to add credits to the user profile.
+- have the ability to add credits to the donor profile
-- when a user donates, the amount donated is deducted from the user balance and added to the campaign balance.
+- when a donor donates, the amount donated is deducted from the donor's balance and added to the campaign balance
-- when a campaign has hit its target, there is some sort of user feedback to suggest this.
+- when a campaign has hit its target, there is some sort of user feedback to suggest this
-- have a way to track the user transaction activity.
+- have a way to track the donor and campaigner transaction activity
-- have the ability to search through campaigns quickly.
+- have the ability to search through campaigns quickly

 ## User Journey